Explains what antipsychotics are used for, how the medication works, possible side effects and information about withdrawal.

 I decided to try antipsychotics because my hallucinations and lack of sleep were putting my safety at risk.
 Before I was on my medication, I was exhausted.

-- Your exact diagnosis and the symptoms you experience.
+Your diagnosis and symptoms

 This partly depends on how you take them:

-Other factors can that also affect how quickly any medication works for you include:
+Other factors that can also affect how quickly any medication works for you include:

 In a situation like this, doctors may decide that you need something to calm you down as quickly as possible (this is called rapid tranquillisation).
 They can do this without your consent if you are being detained under the Mental Health Act 1983, often called being 'sectioned'.
 See our pages on sectioning for information about when it may be legal to section you and what your rights are in this situation.

-discuss the experience with the health professionals responsible for your care
+- discuss the experience with the health professionals responsible for your care

-write down your own record of what happened, to be kept in your hospital notes
+- write down your own record of what happened, to be kept in your hospital notes.

 It's difficult to say [how antipsychotics are working for me] as I was prescribed strong antidepressants and sleeping pills at the same time.